ameli/imate/docs/notes.rst

 Some notes to myself when completing the documentation later.

-* To run Qeen_4147 data on GPU, recompile the source code with `USE_UNSIGNED_LONG_INT=1` to double the limit of integers.

-* How to make the results of GPU and CPU identical fro testing purposes:
+* How to make the results of GPU and CPU identical for testing purposes:

   When num_gpu_devices and num_threads are the same, both cpu and gpu codes give identical results.
 This is due to the random number generator.
 For each